 Tariq Hassan: Our team has done a tremendous job taking the McDonald’s brand beyond traditional transactional approaches to true value exchanges.
 The operational shift started when our team unlocked emotional connections to McDonald’s through campaigns like the ” Famous Orders,” including the “Travis Scott Meal,” “The BTS Meal” and “the Mariah Menu.”
 These campaigns show famous people, but they’re famous people with a “famous McDonald’s order,” like everyone else.
 These value exchanges allow you to move far beyond the transaction of your next offer to experiences communicating that you understand your audience and want to connect.

-Melissa Grady Dias: Cadillac shows up in culture all the time; we have been in more song lyrics than any other car manufacturer, which is a fantastic example of culture reaching out to us.
+Melissa Grady Dias: The iconic Cadillac brand shows up in culture all the time.
+We have been in more song lyrics than any other car manufacturer, which is a fantastic example of culture reaching out to us.
 In response, we launched the 2023 Cadillac LYRIQ campaign and had Kid Cudi and SZA write lyrics about the vehicle.

 “The Arrival” Ft.
 Goyo, All-Electric 2023 Cadillac LYRIQ